font/k8s-example-apps/pacman-nodejs-app/docs/kubernetes-cluster-federation.md

 **Be sure to include the trailing `.` in the DNS zone name**.

 `kubefed init` will set some defaults if you do not override them on the command line.
 For example, `--dns-provider='google-clouddns'` is set by default which is what we want anyway.
+However, starting with `kubefed` version
+1.6, this argument is mandatory.
 Additionally, you can pass`--image='gcr.io/google_containers/hyperkube-amd64:v1.5.5'` to specify a different version of the federation API server and controller manager.
 By default, the image version it pulls will match the version of `kubefed` you are using i.e. `v1.5.5` in this case.

 ```
 kubefed init federation \